Fanwort-Cabomba

 Herbicides to kill Cabomba plant

-Sonar provides the best long term control.
+Sonar provides the best long term fanwort control.
 Sonar reacts slowly, taking 30-60 days for results.
 The entire pond must be treated for success.
 This treatment option is only for ponds with little or no flow coming into the pond.
 Sonar AS, Sonar One and Sonar RTU are available options.

 Propeller is fast acting treatment option.
 Propeller comes in granular form but is dissolved in water and tank sprayed in areas where fanwort grows.